[ Printer Friendly Version ] [ Report Abuse ]

 Fred couldn't hold in his snort soon enough, but Albus remained solemn.
 "Everyone needs a friend, Fred.
 Even Bludgers."
 Bludgers?

-Fred shook his head and then lowered his voice.
 A few teammates were nearby and Verona wouldn't let him hear the end of it knowing how much she despised the Slytherin Captain.
 "Look, I don't feel that way about Anjali.
 I just want to know what's going on with her.
 Not because of her but because I need to know."
 He liked knowing things.
 And challenges.
 And legs.
 Damned legs.

 Albus shrugged, making way for a group heading back to the castle.
 "Those aren't mutually exclusive," he said.
 "It's a shame that caring isn't cool anymore.
 That we can't approach someone else without being a creep or lame or foolish."